Need Help? 888-298-9489 M-F 8am to 8pm CST

 Frequency Bands: Personal vs. Business Use

-The Federal Communications Commission (FCC) regulates the use of the wireless spectrum in the U.S., including the frequencies used by two-way radios.
-The primary frequency bands available for radios are:
+The Federal Communications Commission (FCC) oversees the wireless spectrum management in the U.S., which includes the radio frequencies allocated for two-way radio communications.
+The main frequency bands that radios operate within include:

 • Business-Band UHF (Ultra High Frequency)